 In order to submit your import notifications using Notification Import Documentation 2.0, you will need to make a contractual agreement with the terminal(s) beforehand.
 Portbase will be happy to help you to get this sorted out.
 When you fill in an application form for participation, this will automatically be taken care of.

 Costs and registration

 Need to prenotify to shortsea and ferry terminals after the Brexit?
 Register now!

 In order to prenotify import documents to shortsea and ferry terminals (as a result of the Brexit), both new and existing Portbase clients will need to fill in and submit a new application form.
 A supplementary terminal contract with the relevant shortsea and ferry terminals will be required.
 In consultation with these terminals, Portbase has drawn up a single umbrella contract.
 This will allow us to limit your administrative costs, now and in the future.
 It is possible for you to register here right now in order to be able to send prenotifications to the shortsea and ferry terminals after the Brexit.

 The one-off connection fee for Notification Import Documentation is € 249,50 (excluding VAT).

 Get Ready for Brexit

-Together with the ferry companies, interest groups, the Port of Rotterdam Authority and Amsterdam Port Authority, Portbase is developing a single chain-wide solution intended to ensure the continued smooth flow of cargo through the Dutch ports following the Brexit.
-For more information on how this chain solution will affect you and other links in the logistical chain, please refer to www.getreadyforbrexit.eu and the Get Ready for Brexit handbook.
+In close cooperation with the ferry companies, Dutch Customs, interest groups, the Port of Rotterdam Authority and Amsterdam Port Authority, Portbase is developing a chain-wide solution to comply with new Customs obligations that will apply in the Dutch ports following the Brexit.
+In this solution, each link in the logistical chain will have its own role.
+All information precedes the cargo.
+This will enable clever Customs supervision with minimum detriment to the logistical process, while also ensuring the continued smooth flow of cargo through the Dutch ports following the Brexit.
+More information can be found at www.getreadyforbrexit.eu and the Get Ready for Brexit handbook.